 A comprehensive survey of the history of life and major events in the physical development of Earth as interpreted from rocks and fossils.
 Lab activities will introduce methods used by scientists to interpret the history of life and major events in the physical development of Earth from rocks and fossils.
-Prerequisite: GEOL 1403 or permission of instructor.
+Prerequisites: GEOL 1403 or departmental approval.